openfrontier/docker-jenkins/README.md

 ## Features
 * Demonstrate how to integrate Jenkins with Gerrit.
-* Domonstrate how to configure Jenkins [docker-plugin](https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin) to utilise other docker images as the slave nodes.
+* Demonstrate how to configure Jenkins [docker-plugin](https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin) to utilise other docker images as the slave nodes.
 * There's a [sample image](https://hub.docker.com/r/openfrontier/jenkins-slave/) which demonstrate how to build a jenkins-slave image for Jenkins docker-plugin.
 * There's another [project](https://github.com/openfrontier/ci) which privdes sample scripts about how to combine this image with [Gerrit image](https://hub.docker.com/r/openfrontier/gerrit/) and other images to create a ci system.